jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Threat actors motivation has also shifted towards scale and massive impact
-OEMs take a multifaceted approach to protecting connected and software\-defined vehicles, as well as IoTOT assets of deep and dark web cyber activities had the potential to impact multiple stakeholders, on a global scale.GenAI has the potential to transform automotive cybersecurity solutions and operations, enabling agile
+OEMs take a multifaceted approach to protecting connected and software\-defined vehicles, as well as IoT/OT assets of deep and dark web cyber activities had the potential to impact multiple stakeholders, on a global scale.

+GenAI has the potential
+to transform automotive
+cybersecurity solutions and
+operations, enabling agile